 - 1. Conduct a one-year pilot project that allows taxi cabs to stop at fire hydrants in designated spots only, and - 2.
 Amend the Streets and Traffic Bylaw to provide for the use of some fire hydrant zones as taxi stands in accordance with the draft bylaw attached as Appendix A, and - 3.
-Communicate the pilot project to licensed taxi operato4.
+Communicate the pilot project to licensed taxi operators and local businesses, and4.
 Report back on pilot progress / issues after one year.
-Communicate the pilot project to licensed taxi operators and local businesses, and